ayesha19765/ResolveHub/README.md

 mvn spring-boot:run
 ```

-The application will start on:
+The application runs by default on:

 ```text
 http://localhost:8080